 Hilary was immensely dedicated to the school through years of unswerving support, especially during challenging times.
 ‘She showed much kindness and was a thoroughly good sort, who cared very deeply about the School and the Alumnae Association.'
 Whilst Hilary is much missed, her legacy will continue to enable motivated girls and women.

 Hilary once said: "I am all in favour of doing what you want to do; I've made a career of it."

 Her legacy gift will be used to support the Bursary Fund at The Royal High School, Bath.

-- Marjorie Macaulay, head of the English department from 1954 to 1976, left a gift of £20,000 to South Hampstead High School in memory of her 20 stimulating years at the school.
+Marjorie went on to become head of the English department at South Hampstead High School from 1954 to 1976, and left a gift of £20,000 in memory of her 20 stimulating years at the school.
 Her gift has been dedicated to improving library resources.

 As a former pupil and teacher, Marjorie also left £100,000 to the GDST Girls First Bursary Fund to enable us to offer an outstanding education to girls who would otherwise be denied it.